wordofwarning/wordofwarning.org/current/2019-springsummer/100/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "It's our 100th event" # the name of the artist or company
+artist: "We are One Hundred" # the name of the artist or company
-show: "And we're having a party" # the name of the show
+show: "So we're having a party!" # the name of the show
 artist_size: 2
-show_size: 2
+show_size: 3
 header_image: "headerfornow.jpg"
 season: "100th event 2|2019"